 Address: George Maduroplein 1, 2584 RZ Den Haag, Netherlands

-Madurodam is a fun and entertaining attraction, a visit which starts with flying from Schiphol’s tiny picturesque airfield.
+Madurodam is a fun and entertaining attraction, a visit that starts with flying from Schiphol’s tiny picturesque airfield.
 The dam is among the many things to do in the Netherlands outside of Amsterdam.

 Furthermore, visitors may also take control of the Oosterscheldekering, a smaller replica of the Delta Works dam series based on the inner canal wharf system!